VijiAsh/Gesture-Recognition/README.md

 The training data consists of a few hundred videos categorised into one of the five classes.
 Each video (typically 2-3 seconds long) is divided into a sequence of 30 frames(images).
 These videos have been recorded by various people performing one of the five gestures in front of a webcam - similar to what the smart TV will use.

-# Two Architectures: 3D Convs and CNN-RNN Stack
+# Two Architectures: 3D Convs
 After understanding and acquiring the dataset, the next step is to try out different architectures to solve this problem.

-For analysing videos using neural networks, two types of architectures are used commonly.

-One is the standard CNN + RNN architecture in which you pass the images of a video through a CNN which extracts a feature vector for each image, and then pass the sequence of these feature vectors through an RNN.
+Here I uploaded for 3D Convs model and the steps are below.

 # Data Preprocessing
 We can apply several of the image procesing techniques for each of image in the frame.